aimurphyii/lab-08-backend/README.md

 We are using the following resources: heroku, CORS - cross origin resource sharing, express library, ajax, jquery, node.js and APIs, Visual Studio Code and Chrome's dev tools.

 ## Change Log
-Application now includes a database to store previously search information.
+Application now includes a database to store previously searched information.

 ## Credits and Collaborations
 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->